ayedo/jooq-modelator/README.md

 - You cannot chose the name of your database change log. __It has to be named 'databaseChangeLog'__.
 The file ending does not matter, and can be any of the supported file types.
 - All migration files need be located within the configured migrations folder (see section 'Configuration') for the incremental feature to work.

 All databases which you can run in a Docker container, and for which a JDBC driver can be provided, are supported.
 The plugin has been successfully tested with Postgres 9.5, and MariaDB 10.2.

-Due to backwards incompatible changes in the Jooq Generator API, __no version older than 3.11.0 is currently supported__.
+Due to backwards incompatible changes in the API, __no jooq Generator version older than 3.11.0 is currently supported__.

 ## Installation